Mark 11: Verse 17

-Argument over Jesus' authority
+Argument over Jesus's authority

-Jesus then goes back to the Temple a third time, and as he walks through the Temple courts the priests, teachers, and elders come up to him and question his authority to do the things that he is doing.
-They are trying to get him to say that his authority comes from God and can therefore accuse him of blasphemy.
+Jesus then goes back to the Temple a third time, and as he walks through the Temple courts the priests, teachers (or scribes), and elders come up to him and question his authority to do the things that he is doing.
+They are trying to force him to say that his authority comes from God and can therefore accuse him of blasphemy.

 Jesus says that he will tell them if they answer him one question: "John's baptism — was it from heaven, or from men?
 Tell me!"
 (30) The priests are then trapped.
 Mark implies that they did not believe in John, so that if they answer from heaven people will ask why they did not believe John.
 If they answer from men, they would be in conflict with the people, who did believe in John.
 They therefore refuse to answer and accordingly so does Jesus.
 This allows him to make the priests look bad and incompetent and also allows him to imply to the people that his authority is from God without saying it.

-This is the first time in Mark that the chief priests, members of the Sanhedrin, are presented as Jesus' opponents.
-His previous conflicts had been with the Pharisees and scribes or teachers of the law.
-Jesus has several arguments with the Jewish authorities beginning here and lasting through chapter 12 in which they try to trip him up but continually fail.
+This is the first time in Mark that the chief priests, members of the Sanhedrin, are presented among Jesus's opponents.
+His previous conflicts had been with the Pharisees, allied with the Herodians, and the scribes or teachers of the law.
+Jesus has several arguments with the Jewish authorities beginning here and lasting through chapter 12, in which they try to trip him up but continually fail.
+The editors of the New American Bible Revised Edition note that by Mark 12:18, the "mounting hostility" of all these parties has been marshalled against Jesus.

 Comparison with other canonical gospels

 Matthew records these stories in chapter 21, with the differences that Jesus fights with the money changers the day He gets to Jerusalem and He heals several blind and lame people afterwards.
 Jesus curses the fig tree the next morning and it withers immediately.

-Luke has all of this content in 19:28-20:8, except for the fig tree, and includes an explicit prediction by Jesus of Jerusalem's destruction.
+Luke has all of this content in 19:28–20:8, except for the fig tree, and includes an explicit prediction by Jesus of Jerusalem's destruction.
 He also states the Pharisees tried to silence His followers praise of Him during his entry into Jerusalem and, like Matthew, Luke says Jesus expelled the money changers on the day He arrived there.

 John 12 has Jesus arrive in Bethany and have dinner with Lazarus and his sisters Mary and Martha after raising Him from the dead.
 The next day he finds the colt, John making no mention of the disciples, and rides it into Jerusalem with the same Psalm being sung.
-He then teaches the crowd in Jerusalem, John having the incident in the Temple before Jesus' final trip to Jerusalem.
+He then teaches the crowd in Jerusalem, John having the incident in the Temple before Jesus's final trip to Jerusalem.